 Asthma is a chronic inflammatory disease of the airways which afflicts ~7% of the U.S. population \cite{21430629}.
 In most individuals, symptoms are easily controlled by treatment with bronchodilators and relatively low doses of inhaled corticosteroids, but as many as 30% of asthmatics do not respond adequately to standard therapies and approximately 5% of asthmatics have a severe, refractory form of the disease.
 The YCAAD research team (see Project 1) used a novel hierarchical clustering approach to identify three transcriptional endotypes of asthma (sputum TEA clusters) using sputum microarray data that successfully stratified patients with severe disease characteristics, including inflammation, airway remodeling and severe attacks This represented the first non-invasive transcriptomic stratification of asthma disease severity with the potential to successfully identify high-risk patients and reduce hospitalization.
 However, the TEA clusters do not have the resolution or dynamic range to elucidate molecular mechanisms by which the individuals responded differently.

 The goal of this project is to expand our horizon by characterizing asthma in a broader and deeper context.
-To arrive at this goal, we plan to perform RNA-Seq, as well as state-of-the-art single-cell technologies including single-cell RNA-Seq and CyTOF, on RNA and cells isolated from sputum from a heterogeneous cohort of individuals with asthma.
+To arrive at this goal, we plan to perform RNA-Seq, as well as single-cell measurements with state-of-the-art single-cell technologies including single-cell RNA-Seq and CyTOF, on RNA and cells isolated from sputum from a heterogeneous cohort of individuals with asthma.
 RNA-Seq is a new but established technology for genome-wide transcriptomic analysis.
 It has been widely applied for understanding various diseases and enables discovery of gene clusters associated with common functions, as well as identification of novel transcripts with the same functions.
 The data will widen our current knowledge on asthma from a few specific pathways to a system-wide level.
 At the same time, single-cell technologies can greatly expand upon the sensitivity and cell-type specificity of asthma research.
 On the transcriptomic level, single-cell RNA-Seq offers an unbiased measurement of the entire collection of mRNA transcripts produced in each cell.
 Despite its inherent sparsity, it complements bulk RNA-seq in characterizing the heterogeneity among different cell types.
 A promising approach for discovering new cell types is to perform unsupervised clustering on single-cell RNA-Seq data.
-Performing both bulk RNA-Seq and single-cell RNA-Seq will therefore synergize our research and provide the most complete profiling resource to date of a well characterized cohort of asthmatic patients. .Single-cell RNASeq transcriptomics will be complemented by single-cell mass cytometry (CyTOF), which provides in depth measurement of cell function in a lineage specific manner.
+Performing both bulk RNA-Seq and single-cell RNA-Seq will therefore synergize our research and provide the most complete profiling resource to date of a well characterized cohort of asthmatic patients.
+Single-cell RNASeq transcriptomics will be complemented by single-cell mass cytometry (CyTOF), which provides in depth measurement of protein abundances that define cell activity and function in a lineage specific manner.
 Currently, CyTOF detects >42 markers of protein abundance measurements and allows us to examine signaling responses within minutes and hours of exposure to relevant antigens, such as house dust-mites.
 CyTOF is able to probe the response of various cell types and provides a dynamical element to our study.

 3. Innovation